caiosoter/DS-Projects/Solar_Power_Generation_Prediction/README.md

 ![](https://www.cronicanorte.es/wp-content/uploads/2017/01/energia-solar-espa%C3%B1a-1024-768x432.jpg)

 # Solar Power Generation Prediction:
 Nowadays, the amount of energy consumed has sharply increased.
-As a result, the human race has been investing more and more in renewable energy due to concerns about the environment and global warming.
-Therefore, in parallel with the increase in consumption, it is also evident in some countries that photovoltaic energy and wind energy are taking their place in the energy matrix.
-With this in mind, this project aims to analyze and predict the generation of solar power plants using the dataset downloaded from Kaggle.
+As a result, the human race has been increasingly investing in renewable energy due to concerns about the environment and global warming.
+Therefore, in parallel with the rise in consumption, it is also evident in some countries that photovoltaic energy and wind energy are gaining significance in the energy matrix.
+With this in mind, this project aims to analyze and predict the generation of solar power plants using a dataset downloaded from Kaggle.

 # Dictionary (Columns):
 - WindSpeed